-A looked-after student is sent out of class after an emotional outburst.
+• A looked-after student is sent out of class after failing to fully apply themselves to a task, despite being prompted by the class teacher.
+They are subsequently set a Senior Detention after school for not completing the work.
 This happens despite the staff member being aware that the student had been told by her social worker the night before that her foster family could no longer keep her and that she would shortly be moving to another family and school;

-A more appropriate response would be to use a pre-agreed means for the student to take herself to a place where she could calm down, and if necessary talk to a sympathetic listener.
+A more appropriate response would be to use a pre-agreed means for the student to take herself to a place where she could calm down, and talk to a trusted adult, and setting a catch-up session at an appropriate time to ensure they do not fall behind in their studies.

-A refugee student dives under the desk at a sudden noise that reminds him of a terrifying event in his past.
-Other student laugh and the teacher, thinking he is playing the clown, requires him to miss the first ten minutes of his break time;
+• A refugee student dives under the desk at a sudden noise that reminds him of a terrifying event in his past.
+Other students laugh and the teacher, thinking he is playing the clown, requires him to miss the first ten minutes of his break time;